gregdyche/github101/README.md

 # github101
-simple notes to start using github
+Simple notes to start using github.S refresh source control (side bar) before editing.
 End sentences with two spaces to create a newline break.
 Work alone or work togehter?
 Github was created for working togther.
 Where to begin?